AlexanderDisput/Project-1-Sauna/README.md

 -add testing section ot the readme with images of each page:
-Add screenshots for wave and lighthouse for mobile and desktop Add lables and hide them in the form on contact us add thank you page to the form change action to thankyou.html - on that page display a message add plenty of screenshots for each of the features
+Add screenshots for wave and lighthouse for mobile and desktop add thank you page to the form change action to thankyou.html - on that page display a message add plenty of screenshots for each of the features